LS-kcl/tsi-minesweeper/readme.md

 - User is prompted with board size
 - Program checks board size is within valid bounds
 - Number of mines is calculated as a factor of board size
-- Board is generated
+- com.kclls.github.Board is generated
 - User selects first square
-- Game runs protected check to ensure they do not lose first choice
+- com.kclls.github.Game runs protected check to ensure they do not lose first choice
-- Main loop of game begins:
+- com.kclls.github.Main loop of game begins:
-    - Board is printed
+    - com.kclls.github.Board is printed
     - User prompted to select square
-    - Board checks that square is valid
+    - com.kclls.github.Board checks that square is valid
     - If square is valid, user is prompted "C" to check square, and "F" to flag
         - Case 1: invalid input, user is sent back to dialog above
         - Case 2: User selects "C", check if mine using checkSquare(), board reveals or user loses